Mandaur1/homebridge-isy-js/README.md

 ## Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: npm install -g homebridge@beta
 2. Install this plugin using: npm install -g homebridge-isy
-3. Install ISY-JS v5 (should happen automatically during step #2, but just in case): npm install -g github:pradeepmouli/isy-js
-4. Update your configuration file.
+3. Update your configuration file.
 See sampleconfig.json in this repository for a sample.

 --------